simonanedeljakova/Data_Engineering_Zoomcamp/README.md

 ## Stateless containers
 - when you exit the container and use it again, the changes are gone

-But, this is not _completely_ correct.
+- but, this is not _completely_ correct.
 The state is saved somewhere.
 We can see stopped containers:
 ```bash
 docker ps -a
 ```